 Classification: Full‐time employment; exempt from overtime

-Summary: The senior consultant is responsible for researching, analyzing, and writing reports related to local, state, and national policy issues, primarily on climate change, environmental and energy justice, utility affordability, and community development and resilience.
-The senior consultant brings climate policy experience to the energy and environment team and will support clients by providing strategic counsel, planning and facilitating stakeholder engagements, selling and managing projects, and more.
+Summary: The senior consultant is responsible for researching, analyzing, and writing reports related to local, state, and national policy issues.
+The senior consultant will also support clients by providing strategic counsel, planning and facilitating stakeholder engagements, selling and managing projects, and more.

-- Conducts, translates, and analyzes public policy research, primarily in content areas related to energy, environment, climate, utility affordability, environmental and energy justice, healthy communities, and renewable energy
+- Conducts, translates, and analyzes public policy research, primarily in content areas related to energy and environment, health and human services, and talent and economics

 - Develops research reports, strategy documents, and other client deliverables